ALWAYS try to reunite a baby animal with its mother first. Human care is a last resort.

-+ How do I find a wildlife rehabilitator near me?
++ How do I find a wildlife rehabilitator near NYC?

-To find a licensed wildlife rehabilitator in your area of NY, check the State Dept. of Environmental Conservation Wildlife Rehabilitator list .
-If no one comes up in your area on the first try, begin checking surrounding counties.
+To find a licensed wildlife rehabilitator in your area of NY, check the State Dept. of Environmental Conservation Wildlife Rehabilitator list.
+For your convenience, we have also compiled these names into an easy spreadsheet, found here.
 NYC residents will often need to be prepared to take the animal to Long Island or upstate, as local rehabbers have very limited space.
 More info on these resources below.

 + Can you come pick up this animal?

 Unfortunately we do not have resources to pick up any wildlife.
-There is not any organization that will pick up common animals in NYC such as pigeons, sparrows, squirrels, or opossums that we are aware of.
+There is not any organization that will reliably pick up common animals in NYC such as pigeons, sparrows, squirrels, or opossums that we are aware of.
 It is up to you as a good samaritan to get the animal to the help it needs.
+If the animal is visibly injured or sick, you can try filling out this form from 311.

 + Help with Squirrels

 If you found a badly injured squirrel, please take it to a veterinarian (look for vets that treat exotic animals) or an Animal Care Center for medical care.
 Some other vets that accept exotic animals will also treat wildlife.
 After it is triaged by a veterinarian, we can then take it for rehabilitation.
-Unfortunately we do not have a volunteer vet in our group at this time.
 Be careful of bites, as squirrels have very strong jaws and sharp teeth.
 If you are bitten, seek medical attention immediately.

 If you see a sick squirrel, for your own safety, do not try to catch it.
 Fill out this online form so that the parks department can investigate.